Are you considering releasing equity with a lifetime mortgage, but you’re unsure of how it may impact you and your loved ones?

 The second type is a home reversion, which means you sell some of your property or your whole property.
 You can sell it to someone like a home reversion provider, and they’ll pay you a lump sum for it, but they can also pay you in regular payments.
 It’s your choice.

-Let’s talk more about the effects of equity release lifetime mortgage on your inheritance.
+Let’s talk more about the effects of an equity release lifetime mortgage on your inheritance.

 If you end up borrowing money over a long period to release equity, you may owe as much as the value of your house.
-Now, let’s consider another way to save money to keep your inheritance at the highest value possible: Minimizing interest.
+This means that your children won’t have any inheritance if you don’t have any further assets.

 Minimizing Interest Costs